-The use of checklists is to be utilized to provide a structure to the audit that allows for consistent and standardized conduct of audits.
+The use of checklists is to provide a structure to the audit that allows for consistent and standardized conduct of audits.
 Standardizing the conduct of audits guarantees objectivity, impartiality and credibility.
-In addition this will also provide a degree of transparency for all stakeholders subject to audit.
+In addition, this will also provide a degree of transparency for all stakeholders subject to audit.

 Checklists will be prepared by Team Leader and distributed to the members of the audit team in advance of the audit in order that they are fully prepared.
 Generic checklists have been developed and are included in this handbook, and they are applicable to each category of aerodrome (such as certified aerodromes, registered aerodromes and heliports).
-However the operational details may vary from one aerodrome to any other, so checklists specific to that aerodrome operator need to be developed prior to the audit.
+However, the operational details may vary from one aerodrome to any other, so checklists specific to that aerodrome operator need to be developed prior to the audit.

 Preparation of Audit Timetable